halocore099/TpmWrapperFull/README.md

 - Hardware TPM or swtpm for actual TPM operations

 ### Windows
-- libcurl (via vcpkg or pre-built binaries)
-- Visual Studio 2019 or later (for building)
+- Visual Studio 2019 or later (for building) with C++ tools
+- vcpkg (for dependency management)
 - Hardware TPM (fTPM or discrete TPM)
 - Git for Windows (for downloading dependencies)
+- CMake 3.15 or higher

 ## Quick Start